 As a City Councilor and as Mayor, Denise has a long, established track record of working to address how race and class impact our society.
 She sponsored her first Race and Class Forum two decades ago, she has led Cambridge through some of its more turbulent chapters in recent memory, and she continually seeks ways - such as working to re-establish the Citizen's Civic Unity Committee - to ensure that the People of Cambridge are rolling up their sleeves and actively engaging in the conversations that help us all better understand and work with one another.
 Denise also touched upon many of the themes from this dialogue - about the need for mutual respect, tolerance, and inclusion among one another - in her State of the City address in February 2017.

 Denise has also devoted considerable time and effort into winning recognition for civil rights pioneer Prince Hall.
-Prince Hall – a Revolutionary War era figure who established Black freemasonry, who fought to abolish slavery, petitioned George Washington to allow Black soldier’s to fight in the Revolution, and who blazed a path later picked up by Frederick Douglass and Martin Luther King, Jr. – was in danger of fading into the shadows of history until Denise joined the efforts to win him the recognition he deserves.
-Thanks to her tireless advocacy, the nation’s very first Prince Hall Memorial now resides on the Cambridge Common.
+Prince Hall – a Revolutionary War era figure who established Black freemasonry, who fought to abolish slavery, petitioned George Washington to allow Black soldiers to fight in the Revolution, and who blazed a path later picked up by the likes of Frederick Douglass and Martin Luther King, Jr. – was in danger of fading into the shadows of history until Denise joined the efforts to win him the recognition he deserves.
+Thanks to Denise's tireless work and advocacy, the nation’s very first Prince Hall Memorial now resides on the Cambridge Common.